Credit Hour Definition

 Students who have satisfactorily completed courses receive classification as indicated: Sophomore (at least 24 semester hours), Junior (at least 52 semester hours), and Senior (at least 86 semester hours).

 Courses may be dropped, via the Portal or a drop slip, without charge through the fourth day of classes at 5 p.m. for the fall and spring semesters.
 During other terms, courses may be dropped through the first day of class.
-After this time, a drop slip must be submitted to the Office of the Registrar and a fee of $20 per course is charged to the student’s account.
+After this time, a drop slip must be submitted to the Office of the Registrar.
 Courses may be dropped with no grade after this period until the final date to drop a course without a grade.
 After this date, courses may still be dropped with a W (withdrawal), until the final date to drop with a W. A W has no effect on the GPA but does appear on the transcript.

 Courses may not be added after the fourth day of classes at 5 p.m. for the fall and spring semesters.
 During other terms, courses may be added through the first day of class.
 After this period, further approval is needed to add a class.